 Proofread Your Resume

 Ensure your resume is direct and to the point.
-In case you can’t come up with something decent, you can always seek help from a professional service, like CraftResumes or similar.
+In case you can’t come up with something decent, you can always seek help from a professional resume service.
 People there are experienced and highly qualified and will surely write your CV for you or compose a reference that you will be able to use in future.